trebor/soul-bound/rfc.md

 * **Minting Fee**
   * A small, non-refundable portion of `S_mint` is immediately deducted and sent to a fee pool for validators.
   * Discourages frivolous or automated mint attempts.
-* **Partial Refund / Reward**
+* **Refund & Reward Conditions**
-  * If the new identity survives a probation period (e.g. 90 days without revocation), the remaining stake is returned to the staker.
+  * If the new identity survives the probation period (defined in Section 13.1), the staker receives:
+    * Full refund of remaining stake if no suspicious activity detected
+    * Partial refund (50-75%) if minor anomalies detected but below revocation threshold
+    * No refund if identity is revoked during probation
-  * Optionally, a bonus reward is paid from the fee pool for "good" identities.
+  * Additionally, a bonus reward (5-10% of original stake) is paid from the fee pool for identities that:
+    * Complete probation without any anomalies
+    * Maintain active participation in the network
+    * Successfully sponsor other identities
-* **Slashing Condition**
+* **Slashing Conditions**
   * If the identity is later revoked for fraud, up to 100% of `S_mint` is forfeited (burned or redistributed per policy).
+  * The exact slash percentage depends on the severity of the fraud and the identity's history.

 ## **8.2 Sponsor-Endorsement Stakes & Slashing**